chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-f5-big-ip-plugin.markdown

 3. Populate the BIG-IP connection properties 'address', 'username', 'password', and 'partition', as seen from the host machine.
 4. Update all managed containers with the appropriate deployment group and BIG-IP member data and add them to the same `udm.Environment` as the BIG-IP LocalTrafficManager CI.

-## Load balance a mixed application server and web server environment
+## Load-balance a mixed application server and web server environment

 If you have an Apache `httpd` server that fronts a website backed by one or more application servers, it is possible to setup a more complex load balancing scenario, thus ensuring that the served website is not broken during the deployment.
 For this, the `www.ApacheHttpdServer` configuration item from the standard `webserver-plugin` is augmented with a property called `applicationServers`.